 You Can Encourage People To Want To Buy Your Product, By Combining Authority Sources And Social Cues.

-Tell Your Audience that your product is backed by science (don't lie – find a study!), find a trust worthy testimonial and get testimony from previous customers.
+For Instance: Tell Your Audience that your product is backed by science (don't lie – find a study!), find a trust worthy testimonial and get testimony from previous customers.

+You have a very clear ulterior motive – so let them hear from someone who doesn't!

 Likeability